nest/nest-simulator/doc/userdoc/contribute/templates_styleguides/styleguide.rst

 In addition to directives, reStructuredText has roles, which insert semantic markup into documents.
 Roles look like this ``:role-name:`content```.

 We will only cover a few examples here.
-You can find more information in the following links.
+You can find more information in the following links:

 * `reStructuredText User Documentation <https://docutils.sourceforge.io/rst.html#id24>`_